 - Exclusive, members-only access to The Catch Block, my weekly curated newsletter with the best links to .NET, web tech, stories, and opinions as well as my own writings that you won't see on the main site AND

-- Access to my eBook, "The Daily Design Pattern: Learning 23 Software Patterns in 23 Days".
+- Access to my two eBooks, "The Daily Design Pattern: Learning 23 Software Patterns in 23 Days", and "C# in Simple Terms".

 You can sign up to be a paid subscriber over on the signup page.